 ‘How many times have I found myself in the exact same situation?’
 Asks Daniel Lignini, founder of Italian design agency Port Clarendon.
 ‘Talking with friends or fellow designers about imperceptible details or complicated print techniques?
 It might sound silly, but us designers do this all the time.
 It happens every time I go to the printer.
 It’s absurd how obsessed and passionate we can be about this subject.’

 True.
 Even in the midst of our digital age, the business card still retains a certain something — a physical necessity among Twitter accounts and Instagram strategies.
+A business card is an important marketing tool for distributing information and generating clients and a network.
+For more information, consider this resource by Sitetrail on business cards.
 But, whether it’s bone, or eggshell, nimbus white, or Romalian type, what does your card say about you and who you are?

 Let us begin a journey into the importance of something physical in 2016.
 Who would know better than an architect, right?
 New tab: clickity click.
 Search query: Zaha Hadid business card.
 What better place to start than an architect practice that is changing the landscape of physicality?
 Prior to her untimely death earlier this year, Zaha Hadid was on a roll, the scale of her built projects dramatically escalating after her aquatics centre for the 2010 Olympics.
 Baku’s Heydar Aliyev Cultural Center; Galaxy Soho in Beijing; Hong Kong’s Innovation Tower.
 I wanted to understand how she, and her firm of fellow architects and designers saw themselves, and how they wanted others to see them.